-A study of the women who have reached executive stature in business reveals that some have reached their goals by beginning with general training while others began with vocational training in a special skill.
-Both background knowledge gained in general training and specialized vocational training have played an important role in their careers.
+A study of the women who have reached executive stature in business reveals that some have reached their goals by beginning with general training-while others began with vocational training in a special skill.
+Knowledge gained in both general and specialized training has played an important role in their careers.
 There is no royal road to success.
 Many women do not find the right road until they have been in business two or more years.
 The specialists must study and learn more general knowledge.
 Those with a liberal education must study and learn specialized skills.